-There is a change in future lease payments arising from changes in an index or rate;

-There is a change in the Company's assessment of whether it will exercise an extension option; or

-There are modifications in the scope or the consideration of the lease that was not part of the original term.
+- There is a change in future lease payments arising from changes in an index or rate; - There is a change in the Company's assessment of whether it will exercise an extension option; or - There are modifications in the scope or the consideration of the lease that was not part of the original term.

-Lease liability is remeasured with a corresponding adjustment to the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.
+Lease liability is remeasured with a corresponding adjustment to the rightof-use asset, or is recorded in the statement of comprehensive income if the carrying amount of the right-of-use asset has been reduced to zero.